shadowsocks/shadowsocks-go/README.md

 Here's a sample configuration [`client-multi-server.json`](https://github.com/shadowsocks/shadowsocks-go/blob/master/sample-config/client-multi-server.json).
 Given `server_password`, client program will ignore `server_port`, `server` and `password` options.

-Servers are chosen in round robin fasion.
-If a server can't be connected, the client will try the next one.
-The client does not try to detect connection problems caused by incorrect password, this is intended for the user to notice the error.
+Servers are chosen in the order specified in the config.
+If a server can't be connected (connection failure), the client will try the next one.
+(Client will retry failed server with some probability to discover server recovery.)

 ## Multiple users with different passwords on server